 - Other requirements specified by the particular degree program to which the applicant is applying.

 APPLICANTS FOR ADMISSION MUST MEET THE FOLLOWING MINIMUM REQUIREMENTS:

 To be admitted unconditionally, applicants must:

-- Submit a minimum score of 146 on the verbal and 140 on the quantitative portions of the GRE.
+- Submit a minimum score of 146 on the verbal and 140 on the quantitative portions of the GRE (if required).
 Together the combined score must be a minimum of 286.
 Some programs may require higher GRE scores.
 MBA students are required to attain a minimum GMAT score of 350.